bombadil7/linuxTraining/lin_commands_notes.md

 ```
 :!{cmd}

 :!
-By itself, runs the last external command (from your shell history)
+By itself runs the last external command (from your shell history)
 :!!
 Repeats the last command
 :silent !{cmd} Eliminates the need to hit enter after the command is done
 :r !{cmd} Puts the output of $cmd into the current buffer